kebschulllab/BARseq3/supplemental_figures/Supp_Fig1/README.md

-### processed data and script to generate scatter plot
+## processed data and script to generate scatter plot

+- `cell-type classification.ipynb`
+  - Contains the code for cell-type classification.
+- `Scatter_plot.ipynb`
+  - Contains the code to generate scatter plot.